 Within about 10 minutes of contact urushiol is absorbed by the skin.
 You have that long to wash it off with soap and plenty of cold water (not always possible in the woods).
 Upon initial exposure, some people will not have any adverse reaction.
 Others will develop varying degrees of rash and blisters in a few days.
 If you are exposed to poison ivy or sumac, but don’t have an adverse reaction, consider yourself lucky.
 However you may not be as lucky next time; an allergic reaction can develop after repeated exposure.
 Avoid these plants.

 I should mention that if you are trying to rid your property of poison ivy / sumac, NEVER burn them.
-Burning them produces a toxic smoke that can be lethal if inhaled.
+Burning them produces a toxic smoke that can cause a severe allergic reaction within the respiratory tract of the person who inhales it.
+For a more information on the danger of burning these plants, see either the federal government’s website for the Center for Disease Control (CDC), or WebMD.

 There are many suggested treatments for the itchy rash caused by these plants.
 Severity of the reaction and duration vary widely, as does each individual’s response to various treatments.
 I’ve provided a few links to articles on treating rashes produced by poison ivy / sumac.